 Experience daily life in a Canadian High School, with the opportunity to meet local students, while you apply your English knowledge towards real life situations.
-In this CISS MLI programme, students will have the opportunity to stay with a local host family, explore the charming city of Guelph, spend time in trendy Toronto,have a ski trip to the Blue Montains and visit the world-famous Niagara Falls.
+In this CISS MLI programme, students will have the opportunity to stay with a local host family, explore Pickering, have one excursion to trendy Toronto,have a ski trip to the Blue Montains and visit the world-famous Niagara Falls.
 This programme offers a mini high school experience for international students to integrate in the school community.

 Students will have an immersion experience not only in the school, but also in the their stay with a host family.
 These are families who are open an excited to integrate international students into their lifestyle and activities.
 Students are encouraged to come with an open mind so they can gain the greatest benefit from this experience.
 The family will provide a welcoming environment, as well as a bedroom.
 Breakfast, lunch and dinner are offered by the host family, and on school days, a bagged lunch will be provided.

 Dates and Fees 2021

 |Attention: Dates and Prices for 2022||Departing

 - Airport meet and greet by CISS/MLI staff